 Finally, over the last 18 months, a number of forecasters (mostly online) have argued a recession was imminent.
 I responded that I wasn't even on "recession watch", primarily because I thought residential investment was bottoming.

-[CR Update: this was written two years ago - I'm not sure if those calling for a recession then have acknowledged their incorrect forecasts and / or changed theirs views (like ECRI and various bloggers).
+[CR Update: this was written 2+ years ago - I'm not sure if those calling for a recession back then have acknowledged their incorrect forecasts and / or changed theirs views (like ECRI and various bloggers).
 Clearly they were wrong.]

 Now one of my blogging goals is to see if I can get lucky again and call the next recession correctly.
 Right now I'm pretty optimistic (see: The Future's so Bright ...) and I expect a pickup in growth over the next few years (2013 will be sluggish with all the austerity).

 [CR Update: 2013 was a little better than I expected, but still sluggish.
 Both 2014 and 2015 had weak starts, but the rest of 2014 was solid, and I expect a repeat in 2015.]